Home > Moving > City Guides > Safe, Affordable Neighborhoods in Cincinnati

 Safe, Affordable Neighborhoods in Cincinnati

 Thinking about moving to Cincinnati?
-The Queen City is one of the best places to live in America, thanks to its growing economy, affordable housing, and family-friendly neighborhoods.
+Queen City is one of the best places to live in the U.S., thanks to its growing economy, affordable housing, and family-friendly neighborhoods.
 If you’re looking for a safe, affordable area to settle down, check out these five Cincinnati neighborhoods!

-• Crime Rate: Safer than 89% of Ohio cities
+• Crime Rate: Safer than 56% of Cincinnati neighborhoods

 Search Form Find an Extra Space Storage facility near you